 HIV and AIDS is on the rise in Austin.
 We want to give everyone an opportunity to make a difference and turn this statistic around -- and have a great time along the way.
 We are grateful to every single person who gives their time and resources to improve the lives of those touched by HIV and AIDS in our community.

 What happens if I don't raise $500?

-If you want to ride on April 27th and have not met your goal of $500 (or $250 for first-time riders) by packet pickup on Friday, April 26th, you will be asked to commit to raising or paying the balance by May 30th.
+If you want to ride on April 27th, you’ve been actively fundraising, but you’ve not yet met your goal of $500 (or $250 for first-time riders) by packet pickup on Friday, April 26th, you will be allowed to ride and asked to raise the balance by May 30th.